Nominom/BCnEncoder.NET/README.md

 - [ ] Implement PCA to remove Accord.Statistics dependency
 - [ ] Implement saving and loading basic image formats to remove ImageSharp dependency

+# Contributing
+All contributions are welcome.
+I'll try to respond to bug reports and feature requests as fast as possible, but you can also fix things yourself and submit a pull request.
+Please note, that by submitting a pull request you accept that your code will be dual licensed under MIT and public domain Unlicense.

 # License
-This library is licenced under the [Unlicense](https://unlicense.org/), which means that it's under public domain.
+This library is dual-licensed under the [Unlicense](https://unlicense.org/), and [MIT](https://opensource.org/licenses/MIT) licenses.

+You may use this code under the terms of either license.

 Please note, that any dependencies of this project are licensed under their own respective licenses.